 Residents said there was no shortage of activities and the variety on offer was excellent.
-The men said they loved their evening card games and one lady said she loved going out and having a walk in the courtyard as and when she wanted to.
+Two residents explained how they helped out a lot with activities, bringing residents to and from the group activities, which they loved.
 Residents said they had a say in how the centre was run, they attended the monthly resident meetings where they voiced their opinion and they said that their voices were heard.
+Different residents were also asked each week to complete a satisfaction questionnaire; if unsatisfied with anything it was addressed there and then.